miliariadnane/blog/content/posts/2022/spring-boot-with-jib/dockerizing-spring-boot-app-with-jib.md

 ### I. Create a spring boot application

 This can be done using spring [initializr](https://start.spring.io/), or your desired IDE.
 The source code of our spring boot application can be found on GitHub [here](https://github.com/miliariadnane/spring-boot-jib).
-It's just two APIs which print a list of users; One shows the full list of users retrieved from a json file, and the other prints a filtered list with male users.
+It's just two APIs that print out a list of users; One shows the full list of users retrieved from a json file, and the other prints a filtered list with male users.

 ### II.
 Setting Up jib-maven-plugin in our "POM.xml"

-First of all, let’s add the following additions to the properties section of the pom.xml file, which we will need to specify the name of the image to be built as well as the version.
+First of all, let’s add the following additions to the properties section of the pom.xml file, in which we will need to specify the name of the image to be built as well as the version.

 ```xml
 <properties>